 Elizondo

 Here you can also admire historical buildings, such as the Town Hall and the Church of Santiago, which reflect centuries of architecture.
-In the village there are also mansions and palaces that once belonged to the aristocracy and show the grandeur of the past.
+In the village there are also mansions and palaces that once belonged to the aristocracy and which show the grandeur of the past.

 Amaiur-Maya

-However, in Amaiur-Maya there was one big castle, where Navarrese troops were entrenched.
+However, in Amaiur-Maya there was a big castle, where Navarrese troops were entrenched.
 Here there was fierce fighting against the invaders until Navarre became independent again in 1522.
 Another castle that played an important role during this time is the Castle of Javier.

 What else to visit in the Baztán region